 As you seek to grow your business and build a more thought diverse team to take you into the next decade, make sure you consider hiring more experienced workers even if their background isn’t originally in technology.
 Building a diverse team goes beyond gender, ethnicity, education, and economics and should also include age.

-Enjoyed This Article, Here are a Few More
+Enjoy This Article?
+Here are a Few More